mikegrb/WebService-Linode/README.md

 This module implements the Linode.com api methods.
 Linode methods have had dots replaced with underscores to generate the perl method name.
 All keys and parameters have been lower cased but returned data remains otherwise the same.
-For additional information see [http://www.linode.com/api/autodoc.cfm](http://www.linode.com/api/autodoc.cfm)
+For additional information see [http://www.linode.com/api/](http://www.linode.com/api/)

 # Methods from the Linode API

 ### avail\_stackscripts

-Required Parameters:

 Optional Parameters: